codeizra/codeizra/README.md

 * 🌍  I'm based in Jakarta, Indonesia
 * ✉️  You can contact me at [shaynedeizra@gmail.com](mailto:shaynedeizra@gmail.com)
 * 🧠  I'm learning Godot & GDSCRIPT
-* 🤝  I'm open to collaborating on pixel game project
+* 🤝  I'm open to collaborating on Godot based project

 ### Skills